 Get in the presence of God, talk to Him, and enjoy a real relationship that sees results!

 In context, Mt 12:14-45 tells of the absurd phenomena [especially amongst the religious] of calling what is of God, as if it is of Satan (Is 5:18-21).
 Father, Son and Spirit is not the destroyer!
 You know this?
 Do you think God teaches man something through sickness or death (Ex 15:26)?
 But, there is a more subtle trap of falling for unscriptural teaching through ignorance, through basic lack of interest [love] for Him above all else.
 Jesus gave Eph 4:11 to get v.
 12-25… When we passively get into the spot of Rom 10:17.
 In other words, people cannot believe what they have not heard (read).
 Who is to blame for this ignorance?

 To know His Voice (Jn 10, note v 4,27), means we should be able to discern (Jn 14:24-31).
 This “know” is very intimate and personal (Gen 4:1; Mt 7:19-24; Jn 10:11-20; even 2 Pet 1:3-4; Jn 17:3…).
 Amazing!

 Have you memorized verses like Rom 8:28; Phil 4:13 but dare not say reality looks different?

 Forget the theology and rassionalization, is there nothing you think would be better different?

 Come up here, be real – your Father, your Brother (Heb 2) and Lord, Your Holy Spirit Who is your Wisdom, your Counsellor, your Teacher, your Guide; He is real!
 Is 1:18-20.

 Understand once for all, that prayer is not nagging God!

 It is quite possible that we completely misunderstand how to pray more accurately, because of our indoctrination with religious concepts.
 Three perceptions that are misunderstood in church today, are supplication; persistency (Lk 18:1); and the will of God.
-For the latter, read the paper entitled “The Will” by the author.
+For the latter, read the meditation entitled “The Will” by the author.
 We will do well to remember that we can never surprise God, so forget condemnation.
 Be inspired, convinced and encouraged [in Christ, Rom 8:29-39], do not feel condemned.
 For God so loved the world, that He…